yazz/VisualJS/README.md

 To show data on a webpage most frameworks require a developer to have code in three different places:

-- Build the UI components with view code
+- View code to display the UI components
-- Bind the UI components to a back end using AJAX callbacks with a controller view
+- Code to Bind the UI components to a back end using AJAX callbacks
-- Code the server side components to read a data store with backend code
+- Server side code to read a data store and return this to the web browser

 This means that a webapp will typically will have code for one thing spread out in three different places.
 Coils simplifies these three steps by moving the data acess directly into the UI components.
 So instead of writing code in three places, you just write it in one place, in the UI component itself:

     (select id, item from todo_items
                 {}